Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 dontSee has a

-Each failed assertion will be shown in the test results.
-A failed assertion won’t stop the test.
+Each failed assertion will be shown in the test results, but it won’t stop the test.

 Within a long scenario you should describe what actions you are going to perform and what results should be achieved.